JungHoonGhae/privateGPT/README.md

 ```

 It will create a `db` folder containing the local vectorstore.
 Will take time, depending on the size of your document.
-You can ingest as many documents as you want by running `ingest`, and all will be accumulated in the local embeddings database.
+You can ingest as many documents as you want by running `ingest` command, and all will be accumulated in the local embeddings database.
 If you want to start from scratch, delete the `db` folder.

 Note: during the ingest process no data leaves your local environment.
 You could ingest without an internet connection.